zigurous/unity-color-materials/README.md

 # Color Materials

-The Color Materials package provides Unity materials representing over 140 named colors in both standard and unlit variations.
+The Color Materials package provides Unity materials representing 150+ common colors including the color wheel, grayscale colors, data visualization colors, all named HTML colors, and the Pantone color of the year set.

 ## Installation